The

 county, and regional sections up to the Căpitanul

-and skill.
-The movement would be opposed to the republican system,
+The movement would be opposed to the republican system, which

 All